fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

   PAGER=cat git log

-Fish does not perform word splitting.
+fish does not perform word splitting.
 Once a variable has been set to a value, that value stays as it is, so double-quoting variable expansions isn't the necessity it is in bash. [#]_

 For instance, here's bash